We own and manage over 168 hectares or 415 acres of woodlands in Redditch.

 The project started in 1995.
 Clear results and benefits have already been noticed in relation to the aims above in areas having received management over the period since that date to the present day.
 The benefits of the varied styles of management can be seen in Pitcheroak wood, Foxlydiate wood and Wirehill woods.

 Our Woodland Management Programme is carried out in line with best silvicultural practice under the guidance and advice of a woodland management consultant.

 Most work has to be agreed and licensed by the Forestry Commission.
 In any one year we aim to carry out work to 15 - 20 hectares of the town's overall woodland and plantation tree stock to ensure the quality and longevity of the woodlands for future generations.

 Cost of the programme

-The programme is self funding, in part by the timber extracted being sold to make pulp for manufacturing cardboard, mining timbers, fencing, furniture and construction.
+The aim of the programme is to be self funding, in part by the timber extracted being sold to make pulp for manufacturing cardboard, mining timbers, fencing, furniture and construction.

-Other funding is received from the Forestry Commission in form of grants given to encourage and support land / woodland owners to carry out this important management work.
+Other funding is received where available from the Forestry Commission in way of grants given to encourage and support land / woodland owners to carry out this important management work.

 Frequency of work and volume of timber to be extracted is assessed with the assistance of a Forestry Consultant.

 The work carried out will be in line with silvicutural management systems best practice and local issues.

 Controlling factors being the conservation and improvement of the woodland or plantation - not the revenues likely to be made.